Skip to main content Skip to main navigation

 Midwifery students Given the shortage of midwives, particularly in rural areas, hands-on training was of utmost importance for students.

-The immersive practice ward-based simulation programme will build on an existing initiative at ECU which puts nursing students in real-world scenarios to assist nursing and medical students to transition between academia and practice.
+The immersive practice ward-based simulation program will build on an existing initiative that puts nursing students in real-world scenarios to assist them to transition between academia and practice.

 She noted that given the shortage of midwives, particularly in rural areas, hands-on training was of utmost importance for students.